Ground calibration plan for the Athena/X-IFU microcalorimeter spectrometer: Conclusion

 \section{Conclusion}

 In this paper, we have reviewed the requirements and the calibration procedures for each of the main X-IFU parameters.
-Because of the complexity of operating X-IFU in its final configuration at the PLC level, which will be done under the responsibility of the prime, the current calibration plan will allow to meet the calibration requirements with an optimal split between activities carried under the consortium responsibility and the prime, within a reasonable amount of time including safety margins.
-The performance of X-IFU is tightly linked to the quality with which it will be calibrated, which outlines the importance of a detailed and systematic calibration plan.
+Because of the complexity of operating X-IFU in its final configuration at the PLC level, which will be done under the responsibility of the \AM{satellite manufacturer}, the current calibration plan will allow to meet the calibration requirements with an optimal split between activities carried under the consortium responsibility and the \AM{satellite manufacturer}, within a reasonable amount of time including safety margins.\AM{The current total time required for calibration at the FM level is estimated to be of the order of 3 months and is fully compatible with the instrument schedule.} The performance of X-IFU is tightly linked to the quality with which it will be calibrated, which outlines the importance of a detailed and systematic calibration plan.
 The plan presented here meets the requirements of the X-IFU, but might be adapted whenever needed as the instrument is being built.